 Use a single to-do list for everything

 Work, leisure, personal development, family affairs.
 Everything.
 Keeping 10 different to-dos and using 5 different calendars only adds chaos and mess to your life.
+One free time planner will be enough.

 Create a waiting list (backlog) for incoming to-dos